Robotic Arms: Different Types and When to Use Them

 Cartesian

-Cartesian robots operate in multiple planes, moving along three orthogonal axes (X, Y, and Z) using Cartesian coordinates.
-These robots can be constructed with different types of linear actuators and drive mechanisms, such as belt, ball, or lead screw mechanisms.
-They generally offer higher positioning accuracy compared to 6-axis robotic arms.
+Cartesian robots operate along three perpendicular axes (X, Y, and Z), utilizing Cartesian coordinates.
+These machines can be built using differing linear actuators and drive systems, offering enhanced positioning precision compared to 6-axis robotic arms.

 Delta